 One of UTG’s most unique features is that they have an illumination mode that allows you to choose from 36 different colors for your reticle (which is a mil-dot, by the way).
 Want a yellow reticle?
 Sure.
 Want a purple reticle?
 Why not?
 Admittedly, this is a bit gimmicky, especially for experienced shooters, but it’s a fun feature and can actually be a great way to introduce new shooters and give them something to customize.

 This scope is designed specifically for .17 HMR and .22 rifles, and for those calibers, this is probably the best scope on the list.
 The 3.5x-10x range is plenty (and maybe even a bit much) for that size of ammunition, and it will maximize the effective range of the rifle you’re shooting with.

 The price is also appropriate for smaller rifles that are probably more for plinking or pest control than anything mission critical.
-Bushnell did a great job with the Banner, and it’s durable, does well in low light (hence the “Dusk & Dawn” moniker), and a fast focus eyepiece similar to the Vortex.
+Bushnell did a great job with the Banner, and it’s durable, does well in low light (hence the “Dusk & Dawn” moniker), and has a fast-focus eyepiece similar to the Vortex.

 This is not going to be a good scope for larger-caliber rifles.
 Anything with more kick than a .22LR or possibly a .223 is going to damage this scope over the long run because it’s simply not designed for powerful recoil.
 Bushnell has other scope models that are designed for larger rifles, and you’d be better off looking at those.

 This is a “tacticool” scope from MidTen.
 Where most scopes are either variable optic or a red dot or a laser sight, this one is all three — altogether at a lower price than what most individual pieces would cost to get a decent one.
 Despite the immediate red flags, this scope seems to work fairly well.